Candied Blood Orange Slices with Dark Chocolate

 Candied Blood Orange Slices:

-- Trim the ends of the blood oranges, then slice them into 1/4" thick slices.
+- Trim the ends of the blood oranges, then slice them horizontally into ¼-inch thick slices.
 Carefully remove and discard any seeds.

-- Combine the sugar, water, and light corn syrup in a very wide, deep skillet and bring to a boil, whisking continuously until the sugar has completely dissolved.
+- Combine the sugar, water, and light corn syrup in a wide, deep skillet (preferably 10-inches in diameter) and bring to a boil, whisking continuously until the sugar has dissolved completely.

-- Add the orange slices to the pan in one single layer, and bring to a low simmer.
+- Add the blood orange slices to the pan in one single layer, and bring to a low simmer.
 Simmer the slices in the poaching liquid for 1 hour, uncovered, or until the slices have become nearly transparent (the poaching liquid will turn a deep pink color).
-Meanwhile, set aside a large baking sheet lined with a cooling rack.
+Meanwhile, set aside a large rimmed sheet pan lined with a cooling rack.

-- Set aside a platter or small baking sheet with parchment paper.
-Cut the chocolate into large chunks and place in a heatproof bowl.
-Microwave at 25-30 second intervals (stir with a spatula after each interval) until the chocolate has completely melted, and is shiny and smooth.
+- Set aside a platter or small baking sheet lined with parchment paper.
+Cut the chocolate into large chunks and place in a heat-proof bowl.
+Microwave in 25 to 30 second intervals, stirring with a spatula after each interval, until the chocolate has completely melted and is shiny and smooth.

-I love to use 72% bittersweet chocolate from Trader Joe’s, as it is cheap and tastes great!
-Feel free to substitute with semisweet chocolate; however, I loved the contrast of the bitter chocolate paired with the sweet candied fruit.
-Candied oranges can be stored in an airtight container in the refrigerator for up to two weeks.
+- I love to use 72% bittersweet chocolate from Trader Joe’s, as it is ver affordable and tastes great.
+Feel free to substitute with semisweet chocolate; however, the contrast of the bitter chocolate paired with the sweet candied fruit is wonderful.

 - Chocolate coated candied oranges can be stored in an airtight container in the refrigerator for 2 to 3 weeks.